kubernetes/kops/docs/cli/kops_create_secret_weavepassword.md

 Create a new weave encryption secret, and store it in the state store.
 Used to weave networking to use encrypted communication between nodes.

- If no password is provided, kops will generate one at random.
+ If no password is provided, kOps will generate one at random.

  WARNING: cannot be enabled on a running cluster without downtime.